Kanye West Fashion Show 2017: Yeezy Season 5, Muslim Model Halima Aden Stars

 — Rude Dawg (@RudiKidd) February 16, 2017

 The Kanye West fashion show was modest by all standards as the often self-aggrandizing rapper preferred to remain backstage.
-Many pundits are saying Yeezy Season 5 in review would go down as one of the rapper’s most humble fashion events ever.
+Many pundits are saying Yeezy Season 5 would go down as one of the rapper’s most humble fashion events ever.

 The Yeezy Season 5 Show hinged on West’s latest Adidas collection and the models who flaunted them.
-The Yeezy Season 5 casting employed a diverse group of male and female models, a far cry from Yeezy Season 4 which drew a backlash because the rapper only used “multi-racial” women.
+The Yeezy Season 5 casting employed a diverse group of male and female models; a far cry from Yeezy Season 4, which drew a backlash because the rapper only used “multi-racial” women.

-The Kanye West fashion show held Wednesday at a pitch-black auditorium at New York’s Pier 59 Studios and mostly played out on enormous screens that formed a 3-D rectangle at the center of the hall.
-The show which lasted around 13-minutes saw the models eventually emerge from backstage in the same outfits that they bared on screen.
-The event featured threadbare hoodies, camouflage pants and the eagerly anticipated Yeezy Season 5 sneakers.
+The Kanye West fashion show was held Wednesday in a pitch-black auditorium at New York’s Pier 59 Studios and mostly played out on enormous screens that formed a 3-D rectangle at the center of the hall.
+The show, which lasted around 13-minutes, saw the models eventually emerge from backstage in the same outfits that they bared on screen.
+The event featured threadbare hoodies, camouflage pants, and the eagerly anticipated Yeezy Season 5 sneakers.

 The show might have been a disaster, but Yeezy Season 4 is soaring in sales https://t.co/PClsyuUlSh pic.twitter.com/tzvxrU6T8z